CampusSyncUp/.github/profile/README.md

 ## 🧠 How Can You Contribute?

 While we're not writing code just yet, your input is invaluable!
 Here’s how you can help:
-- **Join the discussion**: Share your ideas, suggestions, or concerns in our [Discussions](https://github.com/orgs/TindETS/discussions).
+- **Join the discussion**: Share your ideas, suggestions, or concerns in our [Discussions](https://github.com/orgs/SyncUp/discussions).
-- **Help brainstorm features**: What would make TindETS the ultimate campus connection app?
+- **Help brainstorm features**: What would make SyncUp the ultimate campus connection app?
-- **Spread the word**: Let other ETS students know about this project and encourage them to share their thoughts.
+- **Spread the word**: Let other students know about this project and encourage them to share their thoughts.

 ---

 ## 🤓 The Origin Story

-This project started with a lighthearted post suggesting that computer science students create a dating app for ETS.
+This project started with a lighthearted post suggesting that computer science students create a social app for our school.
 What began as a joke sparked curiosity, and here we are, exploring the possibility of making it real.
 It's a testament to the power of community and the magic of brainstorming!

 ---

 ## 🌟 Join Us!

 This is just the beginning.
-If you’re an ETS student, coding enthusiast, or someone with ideas to share, we’d love for you to join the conversation.
+If you’re a student, coding enthusiast, or someone with ideas to share, we’d love for you to join the conversation.
 Let’s see where this idea takes us!

-Check out our **[Discussions](https://github.com/orgs/TindETS/discussions)** tab and help shape the future of TindETS.
+Check out our **[Discussions](https://github.com/orgs/SyncUp/discussions)** tab and help shape the future of SyncUp.